 The team build microscopic traps for the nanoparticles using an effect called dielectrophoresis on plasmonic nanostructures.
 The traps capture the bio structures along a small gap that is imaged to a spectrograph so Raman spectra of all captured particles can be collected simultaneously.
 In addition to this multiplexing advantage gold nanoparticles are used to create a SERS surface enhanced Raman effect to obtain even stronger signals.

-The fast system allows for real time monitoring of bio particles in cells.
+for real time monitoring of bio particles in cells.
 Having such a system will improve capabilities for cell and biological analysis and could lead to development of more capable biosensors.